 Disabilities Services & Accommodations

-Students with a documented disability, who need academic accommodations, are encouraged to meet with a Student Support Services representative [(207) 834-7530, Powell Hall] to develop a plan for their accommodations.
-To ensure the timely availability of accommodations, students should request services well in advance of the start of the semester.
+Students with a documented disability, who need academic accommodations, are encouraged to meet with the Accessibility Coordinator [(207) 834-7530, Room 226 - Powell Hall] to develop a plan for their accommodations.

 University of Maine at Fort Kent Procedures for Requesting Accommodations

-Student accommodations will vary according to the student's needs and the specific requirements of each course or activity; therefore, accommodation requests must be made by the student prior to beginning of each new semester.
-Students are encouraged to request accommodations as soon as they know their class schedule for the upcoming semester.
+Student accommodations will vary according to the student's needs and the specific requirements of each course or activity.
+Students are encouraged to request accommodations as soon as possible.
 On occasion, some accommodations may take several weeks to implement.

 - Students and prospective students with physical, mental or learning disabilities should contact the Accessibility Coordinator located in the Learning Center to discuss their academic needs, and the accommodation process.

 - Each student must provide current documentation of their disability and accommodation needs from a qualified medical or licensed professional evaluator if the disability is not readily apparent.
 This documentation should describe the nature, longevity, and severity of symptoms, as well as the impact which the disability has on the learning process.
 Documentation should include a diagnosis, current functional limitations, a description of current and/or previous accommodations and recommendations for current accommodations, adaptive devices and/or technology.
-All documentation is considered confidential.
+(All documentation is confidential)

 Students may view the University of Maine System Guidelines for Documentation of a Learning Disability here.